dna-engine/data-dashboard/README.md

 https://data-dashboard.js.org

 ## Reference architecture
-**DataDashboard** show examples of creating charts and tables from REST calls, and it aims to be a reference architecture for building data-driven dashboard consoles composed of report widgets.
+**DataDashboard** provides examples of creating charts and tables from REST calls, and it aims to be a reference architecture for building data-driven dashboard consoles composed of report widgets.

 The list of report widgets and dashboard panels is defined in [`src/scripts/config.js`](https://github.com/dnajs/data-dashboard/blob/master/src/scripts/config.js),